-Ours is a dynamic, hands-on program that offers plenty of opportunities for practical experience alongside a dedicated faculty of committed teachers with active careers in the professional theater.
-All students get extensive teaching experience, and most undertake internships.
-We have close relationships with outstanding theaters such as Hartford Stage, Shakespeare & Company, and Double Edge Theatre.
+Many students get extensive teaching experience, and most undertake internships.
+We have close relationships with outstanding theaters such as Hartford Stage, Shakespeare & Company, and Double Edge Theatre, and individual faculty may also invite students to assist them on professional assignments when appropriate.

-We have a strong commitment to cultural diversity and globalism.
-This commitment is reflected in our faculty and our curriculum, as well as our Multicultural Theater Certificate, for which we soon hope to have a graduate program counterpart.
-Graduate students will find faculty mentors who specialize in African-American, African, Latino, and Spanish-language theater, as well as feminism and gender studies.
+We have a strong commitment to cultural diversity that is reflected in our faculty and our curriculum.
+Graduate students will find faculty mentors who specialize in African-American, African, Latinx, and Spanish-language theater, as well as feminism and gender studies.

-For questions, contact Graduate Program Director Harley Erdman, firstname.lastname@example.org or
+For questions, contact Graduate Program Director Chris Baker.

 Graduate Program Director